Narcotics Abuse And Addiction: Signs And Dangers

 Heroin: This drug was first created in 1874 as a painkiller.
 Incidentally, this derivative of the poppy seed turned out to be more addictive than morphine.
 As a result, heroin is the most abused opioid on the streets.
-Drug abusers smoke, snort, or inject it for its euphoric effect.
 It is associated with side effects such as sleepiness, dry mouth, and respiratory problems.
 Heroin overdose can result in death.

 Codeine: This narcotic is a natural opium derivative that is prescribed for pain, anxiety, and sedation.
 It is also present in cough medicines.
 It is a highly addictive substance.